xiaoyushawxia/lab1-template/README.md

  **1.3.** Specify invariants, preconditions and post-conditions as comments using the Javdoc annotations `@invariant`, `@pre.condition` and `@post.condition` respectively (in the spaces provided).
 You may use the notation `OLD.cores` in the post-conditions to refer to the original value for cores.

+Please note that duplicate conditions will cause 0 mark for the corresponding part.